gbdev/pandocs/content/SGB_Functions.md

 ### Translation of Grayshades into Colors

-Because the SGB/SNES reads out the gameboy video controllers display signal, it translates the different grayshades from the signal into SNES colors as such:
+Because the SGB/SNES reads out the Game Boy video controllers display signal, it translates the different grayshades from the signal into SNES colors as such: